diogosm/research-tools/README.md

 ## Analysis of State of Art

 * [StArt](http://lapes.dc.ufscar.br/tools/start_tool): A tool for doing systematic review.
+Support for importing RIS and bib files, check for duplicate papers and identifying papers in clustering by reference graph construction.

+## Bibliometric Analysis

+* [VantagePoint](https://www.thevantagepoint.com/): A tool for text-mining and knowledge discovery in search results from patents and literature datases.
+Good for generating and analyzing co-ocurrence matrix, relation maps, trends, etc. Good tutorial [here](http://www.ufrgs.br/ebbc2012/arquivos/workshop-2).

 ## Doing or Searching images and Making Charts and Flows

-* [Plot.ly](https://plot.ly/): A online tool to build charts and plots in a easy way.
+* [Plotly](https://plot.ly/): A online tool to build charts and plots in a easy way.
 Also, you can access other people charts and importing it to your personal area.
 Also support API integration with many languages.

 ## Writing